 - 2.1 Gosport Borough is located in South Hampshire on the western side of Portsmouth Harbour opposite the city of Portsmouth.
 The Borough is a peninsula of 2,750 hectares surrounded on three sides by The Solent and Portsmouth Harbour with almost 39 kilometres of coastline.
-It is predominately urban in character and contains two principal settlements, Gosport and Lee-on-the-Solent, separated by the Alver Valley. - 2.2 The population of the Borough is around 82,662 persons.
-The Borough is also one of the most densely populated areas in the South

-East Region, with an urban density of 32.6 people per hectare.
-There are approximately 35,400 households.
+It is predominately urban in character and contains two principal settlements, Gosport and Lee-on-the-Solent, separated by the Alver Valley. - 2.2 The population of the Borough is around 81,900 persons.
+The Borough is also one of the most densely populated areas in the South East Region, with an urban density of 23 people living on each football pitch-sized area of land.
+Gosport is among the top 20% most densely populated English local authority areas, despite the population decreasing between 2011 and 2021 by 0.8%. the number of people aged 65 to 74 years rose by 30% whilst the number aged between 35 and 49 declined by 15.7%, between 2011 and 2021.

-- 2.3 The Borough has changed in recent years, with the contraction of military establishments and accommodation and the development of the waterfront areas and industry in the Borough. - 2.4 The town centre of Gosport provides the commercial centre whilst there is another significant local commercial centre situated at Lee on the Solent - 2.5 The health of the people in Gosport is varied compared to the England Average and deprivation lower than average (Public Health England Health Profile 2014).
+- 2.3 The Borough has changed in recent years, with the contraction of military establishments and accommodation and the development of the waterfront areas and industry in the Borough. - 2.4 The town centre of Gosport provides the commercial centre whilst there is another significant local commercial centre situated at Lee on the Solent and a retail park, Brockhurst Gate. - 2.5 The health of the people in Gosport is varied compared to the England Average and deprivation lower than average (Public Health England Health Profile 2014).
 Life expectancy for women is lower than the England average.
-Excess weight and smoking are the two health risks of concern. - 2.6 The majority of Gambling authorisations in place are for betting shops and the number of these in the Borough has remained fairly constant in recent years, currently there are 6 in the Borough.
+Obesity, lack of exercise and cardiovascular conditions are the main health risks of concern. - 2.6 The majority of Gambling authorisations in place are for betting shops and the number of these in the Borough has remained constant in recent years, currently there are 5 in the Borough.
 These are mainly located within defined commercial centres.